numinit/foundry-permalinks/README.md

 ### v1.1

+- v1.1.2
+    - Use Foundry's ClipboardHelper API introduced in version 10.286, if possible.
+      This allows copying the link to work regardless of whether Foundry is being accessed over TLS or not.
+    - Better UI feedback when copying permalinks by using the normal Copy ID messages.
+    - Require Shift+Right Click if Shift+Copy ID mode is chosen, for consistency.
+    - Fix a possible exception thrown inside Foundry by adding a mandatory class to the Permalink button.
+    - Fix a possible exception thrown if document does not have a UUID for some reason.
+    - Fix a possible case where an opening window would not change the URL.
 - v1.1.1
     - Relicense under MIT License to allow code and standards reuse with Foundry VTT.
     - Allow users to change the "Permalink" text shown in Button mode.